nymtech/docs/content/quickstart/_index.md

 "
 ---

+### Installing pre-built binaries

+The Nym release page at [https://github.com/nymtech/nym/releases](https://github.com/nymtech/nym/releases) has pre-built binaries for some components.
+These are not guaranteed to work on all systems.

+Later, when we're focused more on things like packaging, we will ensure that all components get built for all operating systems.

+If the pre-built binaries don't work or are unavailable for your system, you will need to build the platform yourself.

+### Building the Nym platform

 Nym is relatively simple to build and run on Mac OS X and Linux.

 We also have initial Windows support, but it should be considered experimental and unsupported for now.
 Windows currently works fine if you're a Peap developer but isn't recommended for running nodes.

-### Installing pre-built binaries

-The Nym release page at  [https://github.com/nymtech/nym/releases](https://github.com/nymtech/nym/releases) has pre-built binaries.
-These are experimental and not guaranteed to work on all systems.
-Later, when we're focused more on things like packaging, we'll sort out proper built versions.

-If the pre-built binaries don't work on your system, you will need to build the platform yourself.

-### Building the Nym platform yourself

 * on Debian/Ubuntu: `sudo apt install pkg-config build-essential libssl-dev`.
 * Rust **1.39 or later**, with `cargo`.
 Stable works.

 We recommend using the [Rust shell script installer](https://www.rust-lang.org/tools/install).
 Installing cargo from your package manager (e.g. `apt`) is not recommended as the packaged versions are usually too old.

 If you really don't want to use the shell script installer, the [Rust installation docs](https://forge.rust-lang.org/infra/other-installation-methods.html) contain instructions for many platforms if the shell script is not for you.